 In this article, we aim to tackle some of the most popular symbols of fertility and which aspects of fertility these symbols represent.

 Symbols of Fertility in Religion

 Fertility symbols abound in religion and are usually hidden in plain sight.
 Here are some of the most popular symbols and icons you didn’t even know were associated with fertility.

-In Ancient Egypt, the ankh or the key of life is said the symbolize the union of Osiris and Isis, which gave life to Egypt by making the land fertile.
+In Ancient Egypt, the ankh, or the key of life is said to symbolize the union of Osiris and Isis, which gave life to Egypt by making the land fertile.
 Some believe the cross also symbolizes the union of man and woman in procreation.

 In Wicca and Mythology, the Horned God, as symbolized by the crescent moon, is considered a male god of fertility.